As a rental property owner, you’re probably pleased to see that the value of your investment property has risen since 2020.

 A cash-out refinance can be a powerful tool to expand or improve your rental portfolio.

 For me, the extra funds helped me improve my properties and make them more attractive to tenants.
-Plus, I was able to keep extra funds in reserves in the case of an extended vacancy.
+Plus, I was able to keep extra funds in reserve in the case of an extended vacancy.